thediveo/lxkns/docs/model.md

 hierarchical.

 User namespaces control the capabilities a process might have in another namespace.
-This control bases on the “ownership” of namespaces (of any type) by a specific user namespace.
+This control bases on the "ownership" of namespaces (of any type) by a specific user namespace.
 Additionally, this control furthermore bases on the hierarchy of user namespaces.

 For instance, Linux blocks any process from either re-entering its own current user namespace (as this would give it full capabilities, _not joking_) or a